vdamani/cse15l-lab-reports/lab-report-week1.md

 ![Where Am I](WhereamI.png)

+>class WhereAmI {
+    public static void main(String[] args) {
+      System.out.println(System.getProperty("os.name"));
+      System.out.println(System.getProperty("user.name"));
+      System.out.println(System.getProperty("user.home"));
+      System.out.println(System.getProperty("user.dir"));
+    }
+  }

-Once this is compiled and run, we will run this command again but with the username.
+Once this is compiled and run, we will run the 'scp' command again but with the username.

 There is a difference in locations when the command is run first and then again with the username.
 The first location is Mac OS X while the second one is Linux, as displayed below:

 ![Moving files with scp](part4.png)